geoschem/GCHP/docs/source/user-guide/debugging.rst

 approaches you can take to debugging based on the error.
 Read through all the topics to choose which approach seems most appropriate.

+For all strategies we recommend doing a short run at low resolution and with few cores to make your debug runs fast and lightweight.
+You should also always do a web search of the issue to see if there is an existing GitHub issue about it.
+The `GCHP GitHub Issues page <https://github.com/geoschem/GCHP/issues>`_ includes a search bar.
+Depending on the issue, you might also find the problem already discussed on the `GEOS-Chem <https://github.com/geoschem/geos-chem/issues>`_ or `HEMCO <https://github.com/geoschem/hemco/issues>`_ GitHub issues pages.

 Segmentation faults
 -------------------